msilver22/ECG_augmentation/README.md

-# GAN for generating ECG
+# Generating ECG by GAN